Trading FAQs: Margin

 • What are the requirements for equities?

-Maintenance requirements are calculated using rules-based requirements in which the RBR add-ons are added to the base requirements.
-A majority of securities have base requirements of:
+Maintenance requirements are calculated using rules-based requirements in which the RBR add-ons are the base requirements.
+A majority of securities have the following base requirements:

 There may be instances where securities have higher base requirements.
-Some examples are distressed sectors, distressed issuers, and levered ETFs.
+Some examples are distressed issuers and leveraged ETFs.

 Security Price per share/maintenance requirement